Diocese of Châlons: Revolution

 In 1790 the National Constituent Assembly decided to bring the French church under the control of the State.
-Civil government of the provinces was to be reorganized into new units called 'départements', originally intended to be 83 or 84 in number.
+Civil government of the provinces was to be reorganized into new units called departments, originally intended to be 83 or 84 in number.
 The dioceses of the Roman Catholic Church were to be reduced in number, to coincide as much as possible with the new departments.
 Since there were more than 130 bishoprics at the time of the Revolution, more than fifty dioceses needed to be suppressed and their territories consolidated.
 Clergy would need to take an oath of allegiance to the State and its Constitution, specified by the Civil Constitution of the Clergy, and they would become salaried officials of the State.
 Both bishops and priests would be elected by special 'electors' in each department.
 This meant schism, since bishops would no longer need to be approved (preconised) by the Papacy; the transfer of bishops, likewise, which had formerly been the exclusive prerogative of the pope in canon law, would be the privilege of the State; the election of bishops no longer lay with the Cathedral Chapters (which were all abolished), or other responsible clergy, or the Pope, but with electors who did not even have to be Catholics or Christians.